Directed by James F. Petsche

 Curtain Players offers a information session for each of its productions as a help for actors seeking roles, but attendance is not required to audition.
 The event is an opportunity for actors to become acquainted with the community theatre organization, to discuss the play with the director, and to ask questions about the audition process, rehearsal period, and production plans.
 Those interested in working behind the scenes are also invited to attend.

-Actors are encouraged to come to auditions familiar with the script and ready to read cuttings from the script.
+For Last Gas, actors are encouraged to come to auditions familiar with the script and the story's characters, and be prepared to read cuttings from the script.
 Every effort will be made to give actors equal chances to read.
 Resumes and head shots are helpful but not necessary.

-Requests for an early audition for Fireflies must be made no later than December 29, 2019.
+Requests for an early audition for Last Gas must be made no later than January 24, 2021.

 Questions related to the audition process may be directed to firstname.lastname@example.org.